ALL

 What if my body doesn’t respond the way it used to?

-Sometimes trying hard to get things back to the way they were before cancer can be very frustrating.
-After cancer, many things change besides the body.
-For example, a person might have vaginal dryness or pain or changes in erectile function.
-People might also feel different about themselves.
+Sometimes, trying hard to get things back to the way they were before cancer can be very frustrating.
+After cancer, many things change.
+For example, you might have vaginal dryness or pain or changes in erectile function.
+You might also feel different about yourself.
 It helps to be open with your partner about the changes you’re going through and how they make you feel.

 Go to Top